When Do Whole Foods Too Good To Go Bags Drop? (2026)

 Almost always for prepared-food bags.
 Bakery-only bags are smaller (~$10-12 value) but still well above the $5.99 you pay.
 You'll occasionally get a smaller bag, but in our data, 90%+ of Whole Foods bags clear $15 in retail value.

-The short answer: Whole Foods Too Good To Go bags drop in a 30-60 minute window between 4pm and 8pm, sell out in seconds in major cities, and the only reliable way to get them consistently is to use a tool like BagRescue that watches and reserves automatically.
+The short answer: Whole Foods Too Good To Go bags drop on a store-specific evening schedule — in most states they're gone by around 9:15pm local time, roughly 10 minutes after they appear (and in seconds at competitive stores).
+The only reliable way to get them consistently is to use a tool like BagRescue that watches and reserves automatically.

 Your Best Shot at Every Surprise Bag